 FPGA/GPU Cluster Software Stack

-The FPGA/GPU cluster supports the three most commonly used deep learning frameworks, namely, TensorFlow, Caffe and MXNet.
-These frameworks provide a high-level abstraction layer for deep learning architecture specification, model training, tuning, testing and validation.
-Also included in the software stack are the various machine learning vendor specific libraries, that provide dedicated computing functions tuned for specific hardware architecture, delivering the best possible performance/power figure.
+The FPGA/GPU cluster supports three the most commonly used deep learning frameworks, namely, TensorFlow, Caffe and MXNet.
+These frameworks provide a high-level abstraction layer for deep learning architecture specification, model training, tuning, testing, and validation.
+The software stack also includes various machine learning vendor-specific libraries that provide dedicated computing functions tuned for specific hardware architecture, delivering the best possible performance/power figure.